IBM/universal-connectors/README.md

 Universal Connector plug-ins are packaged and deployed in a Docker container environment.

-### In-depth how-tos
+### The Workflows
-There are a couple of flavors aimed at enabling audit log forwarding into Guardium for various Data Sources, comprised of either a cloud or on-premise data lake platform, of a Data Base type that is supported by the Guardium sniffer:
+There are a couple of flavors aimed at enabling audit log forwarding into Guardium for various Data Sources, comprised of either a cloud or on-premise data lake platform, of a Data Base type that is supported by the Guardium sniffer[^1]:

-  1. Utilize the three out-of-the-box pre-installed plug-in packages (MongoDB, MySQL, and Amazon S3) that require minimal configurations on the client's end by either plugging in suited values in their respective template configuration files in the input and filter sections, or adding a Ruby code sub-section to the said filter section in case a more complex parsing method is necessary as a pre-processing stage to be executed prior to the respective filter plug-in is sufficient.
+  1. Utilize the out-of-the-box pre-installed plug-in packages[^2] that require minimal configurations on the client's end by either plugging in suited values in their respective template configuration files in the input and filter sections, or adding a Ruby code sub-section to the said filter section in case a more complex parsing method is necessary as a pre-processing stage to be executed prior to the execution of the respective filter plug-in.
+See each plug-in's user manual via [Available Plug-ins](/docs/available_plugins.md).

-  2. For not yet supported Data Sources, you can either upload an external IBM approved filter plug-in or [develop your own](#developing-plug-ins) and add it to our plug-ins repository, with the option to clone and modify the existing plug-ins as a template for your convenience (either in Ruby or Java)
+  2. For not yet supported Data Sources, you can either upload an IBM approved filter plug-in or [develop your own](#developing-plug-ins) and add it to our plug-ins repository, with the option to clone and modify the existing plug-ins as a template for your convenience (either in Ruby or Java)[^3].
+You can optionally either let the parsing operations be executed by your filter plug-in, or assign this task to the Guardium Sniffer by transferring the event to the Output plug-in in a designated structure as part of the filter plug-in development, as instructed in the links in the [Developers Guide](#developing-plug-ins).

   3. For some data lake platforms it's possible to define inclusion and exclusion filters for the events routed to Universal Connector to be ingested by the input plug-in which can result in a more efficient filtering implemented either as part of the filter scope in the connector's configuration file, or the developed filter plug-in

 ### Further Notes:

-  1. (1) above is with the exception of GI 3.3.0, SaaS and GDP 12.0.0 where all of the plug-ins listed in [Available Plug-ins](/docs/available_plugins.md) are pre-installed upon start-up.
-  2. (2) above is with the exception of GI SaaS 1.0.0 where no manual uploads by the customer are allowed.
-  3. MongoDB, MySQL, and Amazon S3 are presented here as an example of the three pre-defined and pre-installed plug-ins.
-These packages do not require any manual uploads or other such pre-requisites on the user's end, as opposed to user made plug-ins or other available Logstash plug-ins.
-The user needs to simply use a ready-made template for plugging in values to the input and filter sections of their respective configuration files, or expand these sections by using online pre-installed Logstash plug-ins, or write their own Ruby code parser using the [Ruby filter plug-in](#-use-logstashs-ruby-filter-plug-in) as a pre-processing stage prior to executing the filter/input plug-ins.
+  1. The pre-defined and pre-installed plug-ins do not require any manual uploads or other such pre-requisites on the user's end, as opposed to user made plug-ins or other available Logstash plug-ins.
+The user needs to simply use a ready-made template for plugging in values to the input and filter sections of their respective configuration files, or expand these sections by using online pre-installed Logstash plug-ins, or write their own Ruby code parser using the [Ruby filter plug-in](#-use-logstashs-ruby-filter-plug-in) as a pre-processing stage prior to executing the filter plug-ins.
-  4. It's optional to add an input plug-in to the repository in case the existing ones are insufficient for your needs, although it's recommended to use one of the existing or preinstalled input plug-ins and modify their config files' input section accordingly.
+  2. It's optional to add an input plug-in to the repository in case the existing ones are insufficient for your needs, although it's recommended to use one of the existing pre-installed input plug-ins and modify their respective config files' input section according to their documentation[^4].
-  5. When developing your own plug-in, you can optionally either let the parsing operations be executed by your filter plug-in, or assign this task to the Guardium Sniffer by transferring the event to the Output plug-in in a designated structure as part of the filter plug-in development, as instructed in the links in the [Developers Guide](#developing-plug-ins).
-  5. Referring to [(*)](#*) in the [Overview](#overview) section: see GCP's Pub/Sub input plug-in [load-balancing configuration](/input-plugin/logstash-input-google-pubsub#note-2) as an example.
+  3. The user can choose to configure either pull or push methods via the massaging middleware service installed on the Data Lake Platform that is used by the input plug-in.
+Messages can be received with pull or push delivery.
+In pull mode, the Universal Connector instance initiates requests to the remote service to retrieve messages.
+In push mode, the remote service initiates requests to the Universal Connector instance to deliver messages.

+### Enabling Load Balancing and Fail-over
+Using the given out-of-the-box mechanisms in both GDP and GI might implicate distribution of the whole set of ingested events to each of the Guardium instances (i.e., Guardium Collectors and Universal Connector Pods respectively) in the set, causing duplications and redundant event processing.
+To properly avoid this fallback default behavior, these mechanisms are to be configured as part of the input scope of the installed Connector's configuration file[^5].
+This is configurable via both pull and push methods.
+Note that the push method requires configuring the master Universal Connector instance that will function as the leader of the set of instances and hold the responsibility of load balancing the events over the set.